DorianDepriester/OptiPRISMS/Readme.md

 This program will optimize CP parameters in order to minimize a given cost function.
 At each step of the optimization process, it will:

-1. generate configuration files for PRISMS-Pasticity;
+1. generate configuration files for PRISMS-Plasticity;
-2. run PRISMS-Pasticity from these files;
+2. run PRISMS-Plasticity from these files;
 3. read results and compare them against experimental data;
 4. return a cost function, evidencing *how far* the simulation is, compared to the experiment,
 5. remove simulation files.